congzhang365/rhythm.metrics/README.md

 # rhythm.metrics

 This is a beta version.
 More metrics will be added in the future.
-If there are bugs in the package, or if you'd like a metrics to be added, please submit an issue or email me at cong.zhang@ru.nl .
+If there are bugs in the package, or if you'd like a metrics to be added, please submit an issue or email me at cong.zhang@newcastle.ac.uk